 IT provides a wide range of instructional applications and support services for faculty to enable the integration of technology into their teaching.
 Workshops are held regularly throughout the year.
-Educational technologists are available for one-on-one consultations on a variety of topics, including eLearn course design, eLearn gradebook, online collaboration, flipping the classroom, and incorporating technology into a class assignment.
-For more information visit the IT website or contact Jan Harrison (jaharrison@stonehill.edu) to set up an appointment.
+Educational technologists are available for one-on-one consultations on a variety of topics, including eLearn course design, eLearn gradebook, online collaboration, lecture capture, and incorporating technology into a class assignment.
+For more information visit the IT website, where there is also a link to request an appointment.